angular/angular/src/cdk/schematics/ng-update/update-schematic.md

 All of these problems that `tslint` had, have been solved when we built the `update-tool`.
 The tool currently has the following differences compared to `tslint`:

+* Abstraction of file system and ability to run migrations programmatically.
+  * Migrations can run in the CLI and in google3.
+  * Migrations can run standalone outside of `ng update`
 * Integrated support for the HTML templates and stylesheets
-* Only runs migration rules once per source file.
+* Only runs migrations once per source file.
   * Even if a source file is part of multiple TypeScript projects.
 * Program is only created once per TypeScript project.
 Also the type checker is only retrieved once.
 * Migration failures are guaranteed to not retain `ts.Node` instances (avoiding a common tslint memory leak)